ahnguyen17/CompassAI/memory-bank/progress.md

     - Uploaded images are displayed in chat messages; other file types are shown as downloadable links.
     - CSS (`ChatPage.module.css`) updated for preview elements.
     - **Fixed:** Corrected image URL construction in `ChatPage.tsx` to properly display uploaded images.
+    - **Fixed:** Implemented immediate display of uploaded images in chat by sending the saved user message back from the backend and updating the frontend state accordingly.
 - **AI Vision Input (Multimodal):**
     - Backend (`providers.js`) updated to flag vision-capable models (OpenAI GPT-4o/Turbo/4.1 series, Anthropic Claude 3 series, Gemini 1.5 series).
     - Backend (`chatMessages.js`) updated to read uploaded images, base64 encode them, and format API requests with image data for supported providers/models.